 READ MORE: Pre-Made Practice Plan: Introducing Plays

-One awesome thing I learned from coaching younger teams in the past, was that when you teach them more than they are ready for, it pushes them to develop the more basic skills.
-When you teach them to run plays, they quickly learn that a play can't be run off of a bad set.
+One awesome thing I learned from coaching younger teams in the past, was that when you teach them more than they are ready for, it pushes them to develop the basic skills.
+When you teach them to run plays, they quickly learn that they can’t run a play off of a bad set.
 And a good set will only come from a good pass.
-This creates a sort of peer pressure to pass better, since the whole team (typically) wants to run plays.
+This creates a sort of “peer pressure” to pass better, since the whole team (typically) wants to run plays.

 Another aspect of teaching skills which are above the team's current level is the challenge it creates for the players to get better and push themselves.
 While it can be easy to get caught up in running the same drills over and over, it is important to teach new skills so that your players are internally motivated, rather than externally motivated.
 Challenge keeps them engaged in drills, whereas repetitive drills tend to get boring over time.
 This presents its own challenge to coaches, who are often working other jobs and have limited time to plan practices or research new drills.

 Despite these challenges, it is worth it to take the time to step back and consider this: are you withholding skills from your team because of your perception that they aren't ready yet?
 Is this helping or hurting you?

 The same can be said about jump serving.
 This is a skill that is often difficult to teach in a full practice setting when it can even be unsafe to practice jumping while at the service line due to all of the balls rolling around.
 But if your team doesn't learn with you, they're going to go into their next season without the skill, and then they will likely be behind other girls who played on teams who chose to challenge their players.